depscloud/deps.cloud/content/en/docs/concepts/data-model.md

 *Depends* represents the relationship between two *modules*.
 It contains information about how the modules depend on one another.
 This includes things like version constraint, scopes, and a reference to the source.

+## Next Steps

+To learn about how information is extracted, head over to the [manifest file](/docs/concepts/manifests/) documentation.

+To learn more about how the system is deployed, head over to the [architecture](/docs/concepts/architecture/) documentation.